pokusew/fel-project/final-report/tex/README.md

 ```

-The images and diagrams are in the upper level [images](../images) direcotry.
+The images and diagrams are in the upper level [images](../images) directory.

 ## Building